MegaLOD-project/arrowheads/README.md

 The "ArrowHead" project aims to develop a website that will be a repository of arrowheads from the Chalcolithic and the Early/Middle Bronze Ages in Portugal.
 This website would serve the general public interested in arrowheads, researchers, and postgraduate students in this subject.
 The repository will provide two data services: a SPARQL server and an API/XML service.

 The specific objectives of the project are:
-1. to define the functional requirements of the website;
+1. to define the requirements of the website (functional, non-functional, informational);
 2. to define a technology-independent conceptual model for the description of arrowheads from the Chalcolithic and the Early/Middle Bronze Age in Portugal;
 3. to define two data models:
     3.1 XSD model;